backtotop

 Finding values, developing values

-Even efficient and ›lean‹ planned processes are subject to continuous review in order to identify potential for improvements.
-VA/VE, or value management, is a very effective method that we use to optimize technology, processes, and costs.
-In the efficiency- and quantity-oriented automotive industry, VA/VE projects have been part of our daily work for many decades.
-But we also achieve competitive advantages for our customers in the furniture industry, for household appliances, and applications in smart homes through process changes, product developments, material substitutions, or the use of new processes.
+Even efficient and ‘lean’ planned processes are subject to continuous review in order to identify potential for improvement.
+VA/VE, also known as value management or value analysis, is a very effective method for us to optimize technology, processes and costs.
+In the efficiency and quantity-oriented automotive industry, VA/VE projects have been our daily companion for many decades.
+But we also achieve competitive advantages for our customers in the furniture industry, for household appliances and applications in smart homes through process changes, product developments, material substitutions or the use of new processes.

 VA/VE has many faces for us.
-We use very different tools depending on the production technology, application, and customer requirements.
+We use very different tools depending on the production technology, application and customer requirements.
 As a result, the potential savings we identify also vary.
-In the seat analysis, we achieve a cost reduction of at least 10 percent upon initial consideration.
-When substituting pure metal components with injection molding, the savings vary significantly, ranging from five to 30 percent.
+In the seat analysis, we achieve a cost reduction of at least 10 percent on initial consideration.
+When substituting pure metal components with injection molding, the savings vary greatly and are between five and 30 percent.

 bild